blues/notecard-env-var-manager/examples/arduino/README.md

 Then, install the Notecard Arduino library by following [these instructions](https://dev.blues.io/tools-and-sdks/firmware-libraries/arduino-library/#installation)

-Navigate to File > Open > and select `arduino.ino` on your filesystem.
+Navigate to File > Open > and select `arduino/arduino.ino` on your filesystem.
 Follow [these instructions](https://dev.blues.io/quickstart/swan-quickstart/#programming-swan-the-stlink-v3mini) to prepare the Swan for programming and click the Upload button.

 Click Tools > Serial Monitor and set the baud rate to 115200 baud.
 You should see this output like this: